 On the far side of the space, the doors open up to another dining area on the covered balcony.

 A massive outdoor grill provides another cooking area, to prevent moving through the main dining room to the kitchen and back.

 Taking a right off the staircase, the primary bedroom suite takes up the back half of the second level.
 The light gray wood floors continue into this room, unifying the floor.
 The white walls and wainscoting make another appearance, as does the deep blue from the rug in the dining room.

 A plush wood bench and a window seat make for a comfortable, luxurious and airy place to relax and sleep.

-Off the master bedroom is the enormous master bathroom, separated into three sections.
+Off the primary bedroom is the enormous primary bathroom, separated into three sections.
 Shown here is the vanity with his-and-hers sinks, dual laundry baskets, and the separate room with a claw-foot bathtub.